Optimal day-ahead offering strategy for large producers based on market price response learning: Introduction

-The assumption of $y_{\omega}$ being a second stage decision variable dependent on first stage decisions $x$, external factors and uncertain data is suitable for markets where participants may have some degree of market power.
-For instance, in electricity markets based on uniform marginal pricing, suppliers and consumers submit their offers and bids (first stage decisions) to the market operator.
+The proposed approach is based on learning the functional relationship between a large GENCO's offer curve and the cleared marginal price, and use it to optimize her offering strategy.
+To this end, we consider a two-stage decision-making process.
+In the first-stage, the GENCO determines the offer curve to submit to the market.
+In the second-stage, the market price and dispatched quantities are revealed.
+Motivated by power systems where participants exhibit some degree of market power, we explicitly assume that the marginal price (and hence the dispatched quantities) is a second-stage decision variable dependent on first-stage decisions (offers), external factors, and uncertain data.
+This is a reasonable assumption in electricity markets based on uniform marginal pricing, in which suppliers and consumers submit their offers and bids (first-stage decisions) to the market operator.
 The intersection of the aggregated offering and bidding curves will generate an hourly marginal price for the market (which can be considered a second-stage decision for a player with sufficient market power).
-As we can see, decisions made at a first instance by the market agents have a direct impact on the marginal price formation and, therefore, on the profit they can obtain.
+Therefore, the decisions made in the first-stage by market agents have a direct impact on the formation of the marginal price and on the profit they can obtain.
+This is numerically verified in this work by the analysis of real market data, which shows how the offering strategy of a large producer can impact the resulting price formation of the day ahead market.